 Originally designed for wheelchairs, they also fit on some hospital armchairs.
-They can also be used as a small lap tray, for books, materials etc. Some CVA patients may rest their hands on top of the cushion.
+They can also be used as a small lap tray, for books, materials etc. Some CVA people may rest their hands on top of the cushion.
 This may help prevent oedema, as an alternative to a gutter armrest.

-If the straight version is a little too close to a patient’s body, the cover can be removed and the edge of the foam can be cut to size with an electric carving knife.
-The Cushion is an alternative to a restraint belt.
-It is possible for the patient to remove the Cushion, though any device that the patient cannot remove should be considered as a restraint, so the necessary restraint authorisation would be necessary and this should be fully documented.
+If the straight version is a little too close to a person’s body, the cover can be removed and the edge of the foam can be cut to size with an electric carving knife.